emathian/TumorSegmentationCFlowAD/README.md

 ## Tumor segmentation with CFLOW-AD:
 Unsupervised tumor segmentation method using an adapted version of CFlow, an anomaly detection model.
+This model was trained to learn the distribution of tumor tiles extracted from whole slide images (WSI), so that non-tumor areas could be detected at the time of inference.

 - Original article: D. Gudovskiy [CFlow-AD](https://openaccess.thecvf.com/content/WACV2022/papers/Gudovskiy_CFLOW-AD_Real-Time_Unsupervised_Anomaly_Detection_With_Localization_via_Conditional_Normalizing_WACV_2022_paper.pdf), WACV 2022.
 - Original code: [https://github.com/gudovskiy/cflow-ad](https://github.com/gudovskiy/cflow-ad)